 Mistakes make us confident: Our lack of decision-making, hastiness, numbness of rules and erroneous conclusions bring about mistakes.
 However, when we rectify our mistakes and acknowledge our shortcomings, we gain command of the task and resolve never to commit a similar error again.

-This self- confidence is essential to succeed in life.
+This self-confidence is essential to succeed in life.
 Assume you are playing your preferred racing game and your vehicle crashed after arriving at a specific level.
 In the wake of gaining from the mistake you made at that stage, you will inevitably pass that level.
 Life is additionally a game and to get fruitful — regardless of whether in our everyday life, school, or at the office — we have to grasp our mistakes kindly.

 Experience is our teacher: We comprehend the mistakes we make in order to stay away from them later on.
 Understanding what we fouled up will make it easier to do it the right way in the future.
 The experience we get from disappointment and mistakes gives us the mental fortitude to attempt new things and furthermore furnishes us with the vision of what we want and need to do.

 Mistakes additionally give us the experience to make ourselves stronger than before.
-Assume each time you draw something on a paper with oil colors, the colors spread and make a wreck on the paper.
+Assume each time you draw something on a paper with oil colours, the colours spread and make a wreck on the paper.
 However, with time and experience, you come to understand that shading pencils or pastels are a superior instrument when drawing on paper.
 When understood, your drawings become bright, flawless and you appreciate doing it as well.

 A mistake is valuable if you do four things with it: recognize it, admit it, learn from it, forget it.
-This quote from Coach Wooden is one of my favorites because it summarizes and gives instruction to some of his key ideas regarding how to deal with mistakes:
+This quote from Coach Wooden is one of my favourites because it summarizes and gives instruction to some of his key ideas regarding how to deal with mistakes:

 Recognize it: Failure is not fatal, but failure to change might be.

 Admit it: You may commit errors, but you are not a failure until you begin accusing another person.
-Failure is not fatal, but inability to change may be.
+Failure is not fatal, but the inability to change may be.
 It is difficult for us to truly evaluate our actions.
-We are slanted to shield our self-images and get gigantic fulfillment by accusing others.
+We are slanted to shield our self-images and get gigantic fulfilment by accusing others.
 Tolerating constructive or productive criticism about our mistakes has numerous advantages.
 The more we justify ourselves, the more inclined we are to repeat the mistake.
-Owning our mistake is really assuming liability of our lives.
+Owning our mistake is really assuming the liability of our lives.
 If we don’t, life will appear to be something transpiring rather than us being accountable for it.

 Learn from it: It’s consistently about concentrating not on the mistakes, but on the lessons learned from them.
 Never require repeated critic feedback for a similar mistake.